tuliorr/DimensionalityReduction/README.md

 ## Intro
 * This project was developed as a form of evaluation of the course "Dimensionality Reduction" in the MBA in Data Science at the University of Fortaleza.

-## Objetive
+## Objetives
-* This project aims to analyze the mathematical descriptors of the senior year in Brazilian schools
+* This project aims to analyze the mathematical descriptors of the senior year in Brazilian schools and analyze the following question:
+  * Which dimensionality reduction method achieves the best accuracy and how many variables are needed to achieve this accuracy?

 ## Description
 * The Mathematics reference matrix is composed of four themes, related to skills developed by students.
 Within each theme there is a set of descriptors linked to the skills developed.
 The set of descriptors is different in each series evaluated.